liviamiyabara/Amazon_Vine_Analysis/README.md

 In this week's challenge, the student analyzes Amazon reviews.
 There is a program called Amazon Vine, where sellers pay a small fee to Amazon and provide products to Amazon Vine memebers, who are then required to publish a review.

 In the first section of the challenge, the student selected the Amazon review database for Furniture, the data is extracted from S3, transformed through Pyspark and then loaded to PG Admin.
+[Link to ETL code](https://github.com/liviamiyabara/Amazon_Vine_Analysis/blob/main/Amazon_Reviews_ETL.ipynb)

 The second portion of this week's deliverable is to develop an analysis to understand if there is any bias toward favorable reviews from Vine (paid) members.
+[Link to Review Analysis](https://github.com/liviamiyabara/Amazon_Vine_Analysis/blob/main/Vine_Review_Analysis.ipynb)

 ## Results